vectorgrp/sil-kit/docs/simulation/simulation.rst

 The |TimeSyncServiceAPI| interface allows users to set a simulation task, which is important for participants with virtual time synchronization.
 A simulation task is a function that is triggered at the beginning of each simulation step of a participant.
-In addition, the step length of each simulation step can be set via :cpp:func:`ITimeSyncService::SetPeriod()<SilKit::Core::Orchestration::ITimeSyncService::SetPeriod()>`.
+In addition, the step length of each simulation step can be set via :cpp:func:`ITimeSyncService::SetPeriod()<SilKit::Services::Orchestration::ITimeSyncService::SetPeriod()>`.

 .. _subsubsec:sim-lifecycle-systemMonitor:

 **System monitor:**
-To observe the state transitions of other participants, users first need to retrieve the |SystemMonitorAPI| interface via :cpp:func:`GetSystemMonitor()<SilKit::Core::IParticipant::GetSystemMonitor()>`.
+To observe the state transitions of other participants, users first need to retrieve the |SystemMonitorAPI| interface via :cpp:func:`GetSystemMonitor()<SilKit::IParticipant::GetSystemMonitor()>`.
-Afterwards, they can register a participant status callback via :cpp:func:`AddParticipantStatusHandler()<SilKit::Core::Orchestration::ISystemMonitor::AddParticipantStatusHandler()>`
+Afterwards, they can register a participant status callback via :cpp:func:`AddParticipantStatusHandler()<SilKit::Services::Orchestration::ISystemMonitor::AddParticipantStatusHandler()>`
-In addition, users can register a callback for changes of the overall system state via :cpp:func:`AddSystemStateHandler()<SilKit::Core::Orchestration::ISystemMonitor::AddSystemStateHandler()>`.
+In addition, users can register a callback for changes of the overall system state via :cpp:func:`AddSystemStateHandler()<SilKit::Services::Orchestration::ISystemMonitor::AddSystemStateHandler()>`.
 The system state corresponds to the earliest state of all required participants.
 For example, two Participants A and B are required.
-A is in state :cpp:enumerator:`ReadyToRun<SilKit::Core::Orchestration::ParticipantState::ReadyToRun>` and B is in :cpp:enumerator:`Running<SilKit::Core::Orchestration::ParticipantState::Running>`, then the system state would be :cpp:enumerator:`ReadyToRun<SilKit::Core::Orchestration::SystemState::ReadyToRun>` (as Running follows ReadyToRun).
+A is in state :cpp:enumerator:`ReadyToRun<SilKit::Services::Orchestration::ParticipantState::ReadyToRun>` and B is in :cpp:enumerator:`Running<SilKit::Services::Orchestration::ParticipantState::Running>`, then the system state would be :cpp:enumerator:`ReadyToRun<SilKit::Services::Orchestration::SystemState::ReadyToRun>` (as Running follows ReadyToRun).

 .. _subsubsec:sim-lifecycle-systemController: